 Online information sessions for students who have received an offer

-Campus visits for accepted students
+Campus visits for students who accept their offer

 Parallel to the consideration of individual students on their performance and profile, the Admissions Committee also pays attention to the composition of a socially coherent yet diverse cohort of students.
 Consequently, AUC seeks to establish an academic community that reflects the social, cultural and economic diversity of our world and encourages intercultural learning through ongoing dialogues between people with a variety of experiences and world views.